 3. Less Is More

-Round mirrors have topped the trend charts lately, and it's easy to see why.
-The cool shape is by turns retro and modern, and fits in just about anywhere (bonus: no centering required).
-We love the unique effect achieved here by literally mirroring mirrors back against the opposite wall.
+Round wall mirrors have topped the trend charts lately, and it's easy to see why.
+The cool shape is by turns retro and modern and fits in just about anywhere (bonus: no centering required).

 5. Amoeba, Baby

-The "ameoba" look enjoyed a major moment in midcentury style.
+The "amoeba" look enjoyed a major moment in midcentury style.
 Characterized by asymmetrical shapes that skew from boomerangs to surfboards to kidney bean-like styles, blobby, uneven silhouettes ruled the day — and we think it's high time they got the comeback they deserve.
-This uniquely shaped mirror is trimmed in mid-tone wood, further emphasizing its midcentury roots.
+This uniquely shaped mirror boasts a mid-tone wood frame, further emphasizing its midcentury roots.

 6. Group Gathering